 Names have to be displayed in order to select one for exchanging information.
 Therefore, names are treated as public.

-When you are in automatic keys mode, initials or a three character short name followed by an underscore are inserted at the beginning of file names.
+When you are in keyless mode, initials or a three character short name followed by an underscore are inserted at the beginning of file names.
 The three characters may be either letters or numeric digits.
 They are used at the beginning of message file names.
 If preferences are set, the same three characters and underscore are prefixed to the names of files that are being encrypted.

 If you create a new entry for a person or group already in your roster, a different short name would help to identify which roster entry was used to encrypt a file.
 For example, "SBT" might in a later entry be replaced by "ST1" or "ST2".

 Short names may be treated as public information, in which case they are shown as part of the roster display.

 MarpxPrivacy usually fills in the current date for a new roster entry in the international yyyy/mm/dd format.
 You are free to change it to a different format or to a different date if that makes sense for you.
 The main reason for the date is so that you can distinguish between two or more entries for the same relationship, but for different time periods.
 There's more about this in the page on editing a roster entry.

 These dates can be treated as public information.